peteroupc/html3dutil/tutorials/matrixdetails.md

 some transformations in the `H3DU.Math` library.

 Transformations that don't necessarily preserve parallelism of lines are called _projective transformations_.
-An NxN matrix can describe projective transformations if it has one more row and one more column than the number of dimensions.
+An NxN matrix can describe certain projective transformations if it has one more row and one more column than the number of dimensions.
 For example, a 4x4 matrix can describe 3D projective transformations in the form of linear transformations on homogeneous coordinates (see ["Why a 4x4 Matrix?"](#Why_a_4x4_Matrix)).
 For a 3D projective transformation, the last row